andrewheadricke/meshproxy-go/README.md

 * Will store all unread messages if no TCP clients are connected.
 Only the first TCP connection will receive the stored messages.

 * Protobuf format up to date as of firmware v2.6.11

+* Much faster node sync for app clients

+* In the event your meshtastic device gets corrupted or resets you have a backup of your node list

+### Notes
+There is no security or authorization, it's a straight through proxy.
+Anyone that can connect to the TCP port will receive all settings on the meshtastic device.
+Things like Private/Public keys for the node and channels, Wifi settings incl password, MQTT username and password etc.